Lidocaine and Hydrocortisone Cream

 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when this drug is administered to a nursing mother.

 Safety and efficacy in children have not been established.

 During or immediately following application of product, there may be transient stinging or burning from open areas of skin, or transient blanching (lightening), or erythema (redness) of the skin.

 DOSAGE AND ADMINISTRATION:

 Apply product to the affected area(s) twice daily or as directed by a physician.
-If the condition does not respond to repeated courses of product or should worsen, discontinue use and seek the advice of the physician.
+Product should not be used in excess of recommendations or for prolonged used in the anal canal.
+If the condition does not respond to repeated courses of product or should worsen, discontinue use and seek the advise of your physician.